hotohoto/study-notes/math/054-differential-geometry.md

     - For a Riemannian manifold (curved space with a metric), there is a unique connection (=covariant derivative) that is torsion-free and has metric compatibility.
 And this connection is called the Levi-Civita connection.
 - Christoffel symbol
   - an array of numbers describing an affine connection
-  - sometimes called the affine connection coefficients or Levi-Civita connection coefficients
+  - sometimes called the (affine/Levi-Civita) connection coefficients
   - ${\frac {\partial \mathbf {e} _{i}}{\partial x^{j}}}={\Gamma ^{k}}_{ij}\mathbf {e} _{k}=\Gamma _{kij}\mathbf {e} ^{k}$
     -  When the point moves along with the direction of $x^j$, how the basis vector $e_i$ changes in terms of all the current basis.
    - depends on how we define the inner product
-- Parallel transport (along a cruve)
+- Parallel transport (along a curve)
   - a way of transporting geometrical data along smooth curves in a manifold
   - keeps vectors as constant as possible
     - but note that it could be impossible to keep vectors constant on a surface like a sphere